cinemascience/pycinema/readme.md

 # Running examples

-You can now use this python environment to run several examples, using `make`.
-Running `make example` will create a directory under `testing/`, copy files, and run a jupyter notebook example:
+You can now use this python environment to run examples from the repository.
+Run `jupyter-lab` and select a file from the `examples` directory:

 ```
 source csenv/bin/activate